blu-octopus/blu-octopus/README.md

-- 👋 Hi, I’m @blu-octopus
+- 👋 Hi, I’m a recent graduate who just finished her Bachelor in Game Design and Computer Science
-- 👀 I’m interested in learning about how to make a game
+- 👀 I’m interested in giving back to the community
-- 🌱 I’m currently learning how to use unity
+- 🌱 I’m currently learning about Blender, 3D, and AR
 - 💞️ I’m looking to collaborate on UI/UX projects and game

 <!---